5th Cavalry Regiment: 1st and 2nd Battalions

 In late 1968 the 5th Cavalry elements participated in Operation Toan Thang II, and in Operation Cheyenne Sabre in February 1969.

 Although 26 March 1971 was the official date when the 1st Cavalry Division was relieved from combat duties in Vietnam, 2-5 Cavalry helped established 3rd Brigade headquarters in Bien Hoa by interdicting enemy supply routes in War Zone D. On 12 May, 3rd platoon, D Co, 2-5th Cavalry tangled with enemy forces holed up in bunker complexes.
 With help from the Air Force and 3rd Brigade helicopter gunships, the troopers captured the complex.
 On 14 June, D Company was involved in another battle when it ran into an ambush in heavy jungle and engaged a company-sized enemy unit.
 The troopers were pinned down in a well-sprung trap, cavalry field artillery soon pounded the PAVN positions and Cobra gunship fire rained on the enemy positions keeping pressure on the withdrawing PAVN throughout the night.

 On 21 June 1972, the last 1st Cavalry Division troops left South Vietnam.
 In Vietnam 5th Cavalry units participated in twelve campaigns.
 Six 5th Cavalry Regiment Troopers received the Medal of Honor in the Vietnam War; Billy Lane Lauffer, Charles C. Hagemeister, George Alan Ingalls, Edgar Lee McWethy Jr., Carmel Bernon Harvey Jr., and Jesus S. Duran.

-On 27 January 1973, the Paris Peace Accords saw a cease-fire in Vietnam and the departure of most US troops.
+3rd Squadron

+Organized at Fort Riley, Kansas, as the 9th Infantry Division's ground reconnaissance squadron, the 3rd Squadron arrived in Vietnam in February 1967.
+Initially deployed west of Saigon near the Mekong Delta region with the rest of the division, the squadron took part in the majority of the division's early combat operations.
+During Operation Junction City, the squadron took part in the Battle of Ap Bau Bang II on 19–20 March 1967.

+By 1968 the 9th Infantry Division was reorganizing in response to perceived difficulties operating in the Delta region.
+As a result, three of the squadron's four troops (all the armored cavalry assets) were transferred to the I Corps area of South Vietnam.
+D Troop (the squadron's air cavalry element) remained with the division.
+An additional infantry battalion was assigned to replace the ground elements sent north.